FSRS vs SM-2 for Chess: Why FSRS Wins by 20-30%

 Disclosure: ChessAtlas is our product, and we use FSRS as our default scheduler.
-We've aimed for a fair, source-backed comparison, but readers should weigh our perspective accordingly.
+We have aimed for a fair, source-backed comparison, but readers should weigh our perspective accordingly.

-You memorize the Ruy Lopez Closed to move 12.
+You memorise the Ruy Lopez Closed to move 12.
 You drill it for a month.
-On game day, your opponent plays 3...a6 4.Ba4 Nf6 5.O-O Nxe4 (the Open Variation) and the position you thought you knew cold slips away.
+On game day, your opponent plays a move-order you only saw twice in your prep, and the position you thought you knew slips away.
 This is not a motivation problem, it is a scheduling problem.
 The algorithm deciding when to show you a position is the difference between lines that stick and lines that vanish under time pressure.

-Most chess opening trainers still run on SM-2, the spaced repetition algorithm Piotr Woźniak published in 1987 for SuperMemo.
-A newer algorithm, FSRS (Free Spaced Repetition Scheduler), was released publicly for Anki in December 2022 and became the default in Anki 23.10 (November 2023).
-The shift matters because FSRS personalizes intervals to your recall history and, per the official benchmark and Chessbook's own migration announcement, cuts review load by roughly 20 to 30 percent at the same retention level.
+Most chess opening trainers still run on SM-2, the spaced-repetition algorithm Piotr Wozniak published in 1987 for SuperMemo.
+A newer algorithm, FSRS (Free Spaced Repetition Scheduler), was released for Anki in late 2022 and built into Anki since version 23.10 (October 2023).
+FSRS is now the recommended scheduler for new decks.
+Per the open-spaced-repetition benchmark across 500+ million review logs and the official Anki team's testing, FSRS requires roughly 20 to 30 percent fewer reviews at the same retention level.

 What Are FSRS and SM-2?

-Both algorithms schedule reviews to maximize long-term memory while minimizing wasted effort.
+Both algorithms schedule reviews to maximise long-term memory while minimising wasted effort.
 In chess, they decide whether you see a critical Najdorf branch tomorrow, next week, or next month based on how accurately you played it last time.

 SM-2: The 1987 Heuristic Still Running Most Chess Trainers

-FSRS: Personalized Scheduling Trained on Real Anki Reviews
+FSRS: Personalised Scheduling Trained on Real Anki Reviews

-FSRS was built by Jarrett Ye (MaiMemo Inc.) and released as an Anki add-on in December 2022.
-Its default parameters are fit on hundreds of millions of reviews from roughly 10,000 Anki users, then adapt to your personal review history.
-It models memory with three variables:
+FSRS was built by Jarrett Ye and the open-spaced-repetition organisation, released as an Anki add-on in December 2022, and integrated into core Anki since version 23.10 (October 2023).
+Ongoing releases through 2024 and 2025 (FSRS 4.5, FSRS 5, FSRS 6) refined the parameter set further.
+Default parameters are fit on hundreds of millions of reviews from tens of thousands of Anki users, then adapt to your personal review history once you have enough reps.
+FSRS models memory with three variables:

 You also set an explicit target retention (often 85 to 95 percent).
 FSRS schedules intervals to meet that target on a per-card basis.
-The Expertium benchmark, the public leaderboard comparing spaced-repetition algorithms on real review data, consistently puts FSRS ahead of SM-2 by the 20 to 30% review-reduction margin.
+The Expertium benchmark, last updated through 2025 against 500M+ Anki review logs, consistently puts FSRS ahead of SM-2 in prediction accuracy by log-loss for 99.5% of users tested.
+Community migrations - the official Anki team's testing, third-party tool migrations - report this translates to roughly 20-30% fewer reviews at equal retention.

 Why FSRS Matters Specifically for Chess Opening Retention